Carlo Ritaccio

-Carlo Ritaccio (born January 9, 2000) is an American soccer player who plays as a defender for MLS Next Pro club Chicago Fire II.
+Carlo Ritaccio (born January 9, 2000) is an American soccer player who plays as a defender.

 Career

 Youth

 Ritaccio began playing club soccer at local side BW Gottschee, before getting recruited to play at the IMG Academy in Bradenton, Florida.
-He returned to BW Gottschee, who he helped tobe champions of the Northeast Academy Conference in the 2016-17 season, and were ranked top 20 nationally.
+He returned to BW Gottschee, who he helped tobe champions of the Northeast Academy Conference in the 2016–17 season, and were ranked top 20 nationally.

 While at youth level, Ritaccio was called up to various youth levels of the United States national team, joining camps at under-14, under-15, under-17 and under-19 level.

 College

 In 2018, Ritaccio began his college soccer career at the University of Akron.
 In four seasons with the Zips, Ritaccio made 58 appearances, scoring seven goals and tallying two assists.
 During his college career, he picked accolades including National Freshman of the Year by TopDrawerSoccer.com, as well as being tabbed to their Freshman Best XI first team in 2018, first-team All-MAC honoree, and was tabbed a third-team All-North United Soccer Coaches Regional selection in 2019, Second-Team All-MAC honoree and Academic All-MAC selection in 2020, and Academic All-MAC selection, as well as being recognized as First-Team Academic All-Ohio recipient in 2021.

 While at college, Ritaccio also played in the USL League Two, spending the summer of 2019 with New York Red Bulls U-23 side, where he made three appearances, before joining Long Island Rough Riders to make six appearances.
 He then returned to join the Rough Riders in 2021, playing in two regular season games.
 During this spell, he was named to the USL League Two's '20 under 20' list.